ANYbotics, Swiss company behind quadrupedal ANYmal robot, announces $20M A round – TechCrunch

 Swisscom Ventures leads the round, and partner Alexander Schläpfer said that good roots (ETHZ is of course highly respected) and good results from early commercial partnerships more than justified their investment.

-“Over ten years ago, some of our co-founders developed their first walking robots during their studies at ETH Zurich,” said Fankhauser.
+“Over 10 years ago, some of our co-founders developed their first walking robots during their studies at ETH Zurich,” said Fankhauser.
 “Today, the industries are ready to adopt this technology, and we are deploying our robots to our early customers.”